eelcocramer/node-bluetooth-serial-port/README.md

 Lists the devices that are currently paired with the host.

 * callback(pairedDevices) - is called when the paired devices object has been populated.
 See the [pull request](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/30) for more information on the `pairedDevices` object.

+### BluetoothSerialPortServer

+#### BluetoothSerialPortServer.listen(uuid, port, callback[, errCallback])

+Listens for an incoming bluetooth connection.

+* uuid - the UUID of the server
+* port - the port the server is listening on
+* callback(address) - is called when a new client is connecting.
+* errorCallback(err) - is called when an error occurs.

+#### BluetoothSerialPortServer.advertise(uuid, cb)

+Advertises the server.

+* uuid - the UUID to advertise
+* cb(err) - is called when the advertisement is done. `err` is set when an error occurred.

+#### BluetoothSerialPortServer.write(buffer, callback)

+Writes data from a buffer to a connection.

+* buffer - the buffer to send over the connection.
+* callback(err, len) - called when the data is send or an error did occur. `error` contains the error is appropriated. `len` has the number of bytes that were written to the connection.

+#### BluetoothSerialPortServer.close()

+Stops the server

+#### BluetoothSerialPortServer.isOpen()

+Checks is a server is listening or not.

+#### Event: ('data', buffer)

+Emitted when data is read from the serial port connection.

+* buffer - the data that was read into a [Buffer](http://nodejs.org/api/buffer.html) object.

+### Event: ('closed')

+Emitted when a connection was closed either by the user (i.e. calling `close` or remotely).

+#### Event: ('failure', err)

+Emitted when reading from the serial port connection results in an error.
+The connection is closed.

+* err - an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object) describing the failure.

 ## LICENSE